A bit more from less than friendly skies

 At least they have it narrowed down to a country.

-6:00 P.M. – At Gate B-41, Delta agent announces that because of a mechanical problem our flight has been delayed two hours.
+6 p.m. – At Gate B-41, Delta agent announces that because of a mechanical problem our flight has been delayed two hours.
 She says that if we come to the desk we will be given a complimentary coupon as their way of saying thank you for choosing Delta.
-The coupon is for ten dollars – about the price for an airport bag of chips.
+The coupon is for $10 – about the price for an airport bag of chips.
 Unhappy mob lines up like cattle to get one.
 PB and I join them.
-I open coupon and see a survey with thirty questions required to receive my 10 dollars.
+I open coupon and see a survey with 30 questions required to receive my $10.
 PB and I join the rest of the mob and chunk them in the trash.

 Wednesday – Call Delta and discover luggage was delivered to our hotel in Chattanooga.
 Told it will arrive in Little Rock at 3:34 p.m.
 Thursday.
 They say they will bring it to my home.
 I say I would rather pick it up.